 It is important to remember that having multiples with a language delay is by no means a reflection of parenting skills, as having multiples will result in unique parenting challenges which are different to those of families with singletons.

 It is only in very rare and unusual circumstances that multiples continue to use a private language exclusively and advice should be sought at this point.

-You can also contact the charity Afasic, which supports children with language delay.
+- contact the charity Afasic, which supports children with language delay.

 - find a local private Speech and Language Therapist through ASLTIP (Association of Speech and Language Therapists in Independent Practice)